amromeshref/Workout-Form-Assessment/README.md

 ## Features

+- **TensorFlow Implementation**: Utilizes TensorFlow for building and training the model to assess workout forms based on uploaded videos.
 - **GRU Analysis**: Utilizes GRU (Gated Recurrent Unit) model for assessing workout forms based on uploaded videos.
 - **User-Friendly Interface**: Offers an intuitive interface for easy interaction and interpretation of assessment results.
 - **Multi-Exercise Support**: Supports assessment for various exercises, from squats and deadlifts to push-ups and planks.